Mesothelioma Screening

 Mesothelioma can increase blood levels of SMRP.
 MESOMARK and similar tests detect SMRP in the blood.
 If SMRP levels are high, this may indicate the presence of mesothelioma.
 High SMRP levels can also occur in fluid from pleural effusions caused by mesothelioma.

-However, blood levels of SMRP alone are not always reliable indicators of mesothelioma.
-Other asbestos-related conditions, mainly asbestosis, can also increase SMRP levels.
-Following SMRP levels over time can help doctors identify mesothelioma as it develops.
+However, SMRP blood levels alone are not always reliable for diagnosing mesothelioma.
+Other asbestos-related diseases, such as asbestosis, can also raise these levels.
+Still, watching SMRP levels over time helps doctors catch mesothelioma early.

 BAP1 Gene Testing